ReasonCore AI Data partner

 Rationale Quality Breakdown

-Of 10 samples each: how many had correct, partial, or incorrect reasoning?
+Of 100 questions each: how many had correct, partial, or incorrect reasoning?

 Key Findings